Free OCR Tools to Extract Text from Images – Top Picks

 Our huge list of web annotation tools should be able to provide the solution that can be use...
 Read more

-Before going into the OCR tools, it is important to understand what OCR can do for you and what are its limitations.
+Before exploring the OCR tools, it’s crucial to understand what OCR can achieve and its constraints.

-I should also mention that both machine generated and handwritten text can be extracted using OCR technology.
-Although the accuracy of handwritten text may not be as high as of the machine-generated text.
+It’s worth noting that both machine-generated and handwritten texts can be extracted using OCR technology, though the accuracy for handwritten text may not be as reliable as that of machine-generated text.

-Also, there are multiple types of OCR methods used by these tools and so the accuracy of extracted text also depends on the method used.
+Furthermore, there are various types of OCR technologies employed by these tools, which means that the accuracy of the extracted text can also vary depending on the method used.

 Microsoft OneNote

-If you have Microsoft Office suite, then you will already have Microsoft OneNote installed.
-Otherwise, you can also download it separately for free.
-OneNote also lets you scan images in your notes to extract text.
-Just right-click on the image and select “Copy Text From Picture”.
-The text will be copied to the clipboard and you can paste it anywhere you like.
+If you have the Microsoft Office suite, you likely already have Microsoft OneNote installed.
+If not, you can download it separately for free.
+OneNote also offers a feature to scan images in your notes to extract text.
+Simply right-click on the image and select “Copy Text From Picture”.
+The text will then be copied to the clipboard, ready for you to paste wherever needed.

 Download Microsoft OneNote